athackst/jekyll-theme-profile/demo/_docs/post-timeline.md

 ## Notes

+- The `collection` parameter defaults to `site.posts` if not specified.
+- The `limit` parameter is optional.
+If not set, all posts in the collection will be displayed.
-- Ensure that the `collection_permalink` variable is defined before using this include if you're using the "View all" functionality.
+- The `index` parameter is required for the "View all" link to function properly.
 - The `relative_url` filter is used for the "View all" link, which is a Jekyll filter for generating correct URLs in different site configurations.
+- The layout uses responsive design classes (`container-xl`, `p-responsive-blog`, etc.) for optimal display on various screen sizes.